zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 How to install the BIMserver on a freshly installed Ubuntu 12.04.2 LTS Server

-Note: These instructions are for the 1.2 final release.
+> These instructions are for the 1.2 release.

 The machine this was tested on was a Ubuntu Server 12.04.2 LTS Amazon EC2 server (Ubuntu Cloud Guest AMI ID ami-d0f89fb9 (x86_64)) on an m1.xlarge machine.